mattthhh/ixwindow/README.md

 demonstration of what `ixwindow` looks like in action:

-The fork improves the module with removing "Empty" where there is no window focused and make the icon the closest to the title (with maybe a configurable margin next to the title)
+The fork improves the module with removing "Empty" where there is no window focused and make the icon the closest to the title when title is in center (with maybe a configurable margin next to the title)

 <p align="center">
   <img src="assets/demo.gif" alt="animated" />